-Dahl Class - Mrs Gresswell and Mrs White
+Dahl Class - Mrs Madden and Mrs Mansfield

 Please make sure kit comes in on a Monday and stays in school until Friday.

-Year 3 Children will receive Maths and Literacy each week.
+Year 3 Children will receive Maths each week.

 Year 4 Children will receive Maths and Literacy each week.